First, have a ring!

 This seems like it would be intuitive to anyone who is about to ask for their girlfriend’s hand in marriage, but you would be surprised at how many prospective grooms leave this number out of the proposal equation.
 The easy part about buying a ring in today’s matrimonial climate is that the sky is the limit when it comes to style, material and gemstones.

 Today’s savvy couples are looking beyond gold and silver to platinum, mixed metals, iridium and even stainless steel.
 Appropriate stones run the gamut from the timeless diamond to precious and even semi-precious gemstones.
-If you are not sure what the love of your life will prefer, look to her lifestyle to help target your selection.

 An active, athletic woman may prefer a hard-wearing platinum ring in a flat design that will not snag and catch on clothing, while a more traditional woman may prefer the standard gold-and-diamond combination that has set hearts pounding since Archduke Maximillian of Austria became betrothed to Mary of Burgundy in 1477.